junglok/tem-docs/docs/faqs/faq.md

     * __CAUTION__

     During the password change process, you'll need to enter your OTP (One-Time Password) twice.
-Each 6-digit OTP provided by Google Authenticator can only be used once, indicated by the blue circular timer next to it showing its validity period.
-    Therefore, before entering your OTP for the second time, you must wait until the current OTP expires and a new OTP is generated.
+Each 6-digit OTP provided by Google Authenticator can only be used once, indicated by the blue circular timer next to it showing the valid period.
+So, before entering your OTP for the second time, you must wait until the current OTP expires and a new OTP is generated.